EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/90_how-to-allow-users-to-pay-kv-map.md

 ## Next Steps

-The following options are available when you complete the procedure:

 * [Verify](70_how-to-find-in-kv-map.md) if the newly inserted `person` actually exists in the map.
 To accomplish this task use the `find()` function of the `kv_map`.
 * [Delete](40_how-to-delete-from-kv-map.md) the newly created or updated `person` from the map.
 To accomplish this task, use the `erase()` function of the `kv map`.